redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Test Case Label|networking-ocp-reserved-ports-usage
 Unique ID|http://test-network-function.com/testcases/networking/ocp-reserved-ports-usage
 Version|v1.0.0
-Description|http://test-network-function.com/testcases/networking/ocp-reserved-ports-usage Check that containers do not listen on ports that are reserved by Openshift
+Description|http://test-network-function.com/testcases/networking/ocp-reserved-ports-usage Check that containers do not listen on ports that are reserved by OpenShift
 Result Type|normative
-Suggested Remediation|Ensure that CNF apps do not listen on ports that are reserved by Openshift Best Practice Reference|https://TODO Section 3.5.9 Exception Process|There is no documented exception process for this.
+Suggested Remediation|Ensure that CNF apps do not listen on ports that are reserved by OpenShift Best Practice Reference|https://TODO Section 3.5.9 Exception Process|There is no documented exception process for this.
 #### service-type